-Ecommerce industry is continuously growing worldwide.
-With each passing day, new ecommerce markets are emerging and established markets are reaching new milestones.
-Here we have taken a look at the world's biggest ecommerce markets by country (in terms of sales) and state of the ongoing ecommerce trend there.
+The e-commerce industry is continuously growing worldwide.
+With each passing day, new e-commerce markets are emerging and established markets are reaching new milestones.
+Here we have taken a look at the world's biggest e-commerce markets (in terms of sales) by country and the state of the ongoing e-commerce trends there.

-Today, China is world's biggest ecommerce market led by ecommerce subsidiaries of Alibaba group, namely Taobao, Alibaba.com, Tmall and others.
-With a 35% of annual growth, China is also one of the fastest growing ecommerce markets.
+Today, China is the world's biggest e-commerce market, led by e-commerce subsidiaries of the Alibaba group, namely Taobao, Alibaba.com, Tmall and others.
+With an annual growth rate of 35%, China is also one of the fastest-growing e-commerce markets.

 Annual online sales: $672 billion

-After reigning the ecommerce world for more than a decade, United States is currently the second largest ecommerce country in the world.
-Led by the ecommerce giants Amazons & eBay, the country observes a healthy ecommerce growth in all sectors & for the most part has been the innovation house for new ecommerce trends.
+After ruling the e-commerce world for more than a decade, the United States is currently the second largest e-commerce market in the world.
+Led by e-commerce giants Amazon and eBay, the U.S. observes healthy e-commerce growth in all sectors and, for the most part, has been the innovation house for new e-commerce trends.

 Annual online sales: $340 billion

-Despite small size, United Kingdom is a big ecommerce player and comfortably secures third place in this list.
-Amazon UK, Argos, and Play.com are UK's biggest ecommerce websites and country also has one of highest ecommerce sales percentage of total retail sales.
+Despite its small size, the United Kingdom is a big e-commerce player and comfortably secures third place on this list.
+Amazon U.K., Argos and Play.com are the U.K.'s biggest e-commerce websites, and the country also has one of the highest percentages of total retail sales in e-commerce.

 Annual online sales: $99 billion

-Coming fourth on the list, Japan is the leading mcommerce player in the world, which of course is the future of ecommerce.
-Rakuten is Japan's leading ecommerce platform, which over the years has acquired many ecommerce websites across the world.
+Coming in at fourth on the list, Japan is the leading m-commerce (mobile commerce, which, of course, is the future of e-commerce) player in the world.
+Rakuten is Japan's leading e-commerce platform, which over the years has acquired many e-commerce sites across the world.

 Annual online sales: $79 billion

-Germany is Europe's second largest ecommerce market after the UK.
-And like UK, Amazon has a good hold in Germany's market as well. eBay & Germany's local online retailer Otto are some other major ecommerce players in the country.
+Germany is Europe's second largest e-commerce market after the U.K. Amazon has a good hold in Germany's market as well. eBay and Germany's local online retailer Otto are some other major e-commerce players in the country.

 Annual online sales: $73 billion

-Led by local players like Odigeo & C-discount, French ecommerce market comes at sixth place in the world.
-Like in other major European ecommerce markets, Amazon has a good penetration in France as well, but the local brands have managed to keep the edge of their US counterpart in the country.
+Led by local players like Odigeo and Cdiscount, the French e-commerce market comes in at sixth place in the world.
+Like in other major European e-commerce markets, Amazon has good penetration in France, but the local brands have managed to keep the edge over their U.S. counterpart in the country.

 Annual online sales: $43 billion

-The country with the fastest wireless internet speed, South Korea comes at seventh place on this list.
-South Korea is also one of the leading mcommerce markets.
-Biggest ecommerce names in the country include Gmarket and Coupang.
+The country with the fastest wireless internet speed, South Korea, comes in at seventh place on this list.
+South Korea is also one of the leading m-commerce markets.
+The biggest e-commerce names in the country include Gmarket and Coupang.

 Annual online sales: $37 billion

-Canada is a huge ecommerce market but with low competition.
-Naturally enough, Amazon reigns the country's ecommerce market, trailing by local brand Costco.
-Given the opportunities Canada as an ecommerce market presents, other foreign brands are also trying to take a slice of it.
+Canada is a huge e-commerce market but with low competition.
+Naturally enough, Amazon dominates the country's e-commerce market, trailed by Costco.
+Given the opportunities Canada presents as an e-commerce market, other foreign brands are also trying to take a slice of it.

 Annual online sales: $30 billion

-Coming at number nine, Russian ecommerce market is still in somewhat nascent stage.
-The country has the largest population of internet users in Europe but its online sales only makes about 2 percent of total sales.
-Ulmart, Citilink, & Ozon are the biggest ecommerce retailers in the country.
+Coming at No. 9, the Russian e-commerce market is still in a somewhat nascent stage.
+The country has the largest population of internet users in Europe, but its online sales are only about 2% of total sales.
+Ulmart, Citilink and Ozon are the biggest online retailers in the country.

 Annual online sales: $20 billion

-The only South American country in this list, Brazil has a decent ecommerce growth of about 22%.
-Brazil is certainly on the radar of North American ecommerce retailers, but as of now, local players, namely MercadoLibre & B2W Digital Inc. are leading the way for the country.
+The only South American country on this list, Brazil has a decent e-commerce growth of about 22%.
+Brazil is certainly on the radar of North American online retailers, but as of now, local players, namely MercadoLibre and B2W, lead the way for the country.

 Annual online sales: $19 billion

-Apart from these, there are many other ecommerce markets that are growing at an impressive speed and might overtake one of markets listed here in coming years.
-Most notable are India & South-east Asia.
+Many other e-commerce markets are growing at an impressive speed and might overtake one of the countries listed here in the coming years.
+Most notable are India and Southeast Asia.